RestComm/restcomm-ios-sdk/README.md

 RestComm Client SDK for iOS has been tested to work on iOS 7.0 and above (has been successfully tested with iphone 4 and above)

-Latest Messenger .ipa
+Latest Olympus .ipa
 =============================

-Here's the .ipa for the Messenger Restcomm Client SDK sample application: https://community.testfairy.com/join/KtR96PyJ
+Here's the .ipa for the Olympus Restcomm iOS App utilizing the RestComm Client SDK and providing a simple client application for Restcomm Cloud: https://tsfr.io/xex2zc

 Want to Contribute ?
 ========